CamileM/Engineering54-pyodbc-connect/README.md

-# Connect Python to SQL using Pyodbc
+# Connect Python to SQL using 'pyodbc'

 ## Agenda
 - Connect To The 'Northwind Database'
 - Abstract Our Connection
 - Make Our Data Persistent